latreesedenson/PuttingTheSEAInCode/SEAInCodeRIntro.md

 To keep things tidy, create another folder specifically for today’s workshop.
 This can be done by creating the object `todays.file` where you can change the name whenever you wish.
+You can also make a string of file names or whatever you want using `c()`.

 ``` r
 todays.file = "SEAInCode"
 ```

+You can also make a string of file names or whatever you want using `c()`.
+This will come in handy later.

 Use `dir.create()` to make the new folder then set the working directory to `todays.file`